Content on this page was generated by AI and has not been manually reviewed.

 Many VPNs offer dedicated apps for smart TVs, streaming boxes, and game consoles, or you can configure the VPN on your router to cover all devices on your network.

 Prices can vary by region. some retailers have policies to deter price manipulation.
 Use location switching responsibly and respect the terms of service for each site.
-Best free vpn for edge browser 2025: how to choose, setup tips, top options, and real-world tests
+Unifi edgerouter-x vpn setup guide for OpenVPN IPsec site-to-site and remote access on UniFi EdgeRouter X 2026

 What should I do if I suspect DNS leaks?